Boosted Top Tagging through Flavour-violating interactions at the LHC: Collider Analysis and Discussion

+\begin{itemize} \item The generation level cut on the minimum $p_T$ of top quark at 350 GeV generates the signal and background events in the desired region of phase space quite efficiently.
+The muon originating from the W-decay also found out to be quite boosted, and therefore, can be used to trigger these events along with large missing transverse energy.

+\item The heavier counterpart of the top decay in both signal and background events, namely the Higgs boson and the W-boson respectively, follow similar behaviour in the boosted regime with $p_T > 300$~GeV.
+We however also observe slightly higher proportion of boosted Higgs boson than the W-boson, the reason for which can be attributed to the higher disparity in mass of the top decay products.

-Figure \ref{Fig:5} shows the parton-level $p_T$ distribution of the b and c-quarks produced in both the signal and background events.
-We emphasize that the b and c-quarks have different origins for the signal and background respectively: b-quarks appear from the Higgs boson decay for the signal and the boosted top-decay for the background, whereas the c-quark appears from the boosted top-decay for the signal and $W$-boson decay for the background.
-For the signal events, this c-quark is produced in association with the massive Higgs boson from the top-decay, and has shorter tail (till $\sim$400 GeV) and lower elbow point ($\sim$200 GeV) compared to its counterpart in the background events which are produced from the $W$-decay (see the left panel of Figure \ref{Fig:5}).
-The latter stretches till $\sim$600 GeV with an elbow point at $\sim$250 GeV.
-The reason behind this can be attributed to the higher disparity in mass for the top decay products ($m_c \sim$1.23 GeV compared to $m_H \sim$125 GeV) in the signal which favours higher $p_T$ of Higgs boson over c, whereas higher W-mass over b ($m_b \sim$4 GeV) for the background events favour higher $p_T$ of $W$ boson.
-The longer tail of the parton-level $p_T$-distribution of the c-quark originated from $W$-decay is due to the same mass-disparity between the charm and strange quarks ($m_c \sim$1.23 GeV compared to $m_s \sim$100 MeV).
+\item The b and c-quarks have different origins for the signal and dominant SM background: b-quarks appear from the Higgs boson decay for the signal and the boosted top-decay for the background, whereas the c-quark appears from the boosted top-decay for the signal and $W$-boson decay for the background.
+In Figure \ref{Fig:5}, we show the parton-level $p_T$ distribution of the b and c-quarks produced in both the signal and background events.
+For the signal events, this c-quark is produced in association with the massive Higgs boson from the top-decay, has a shorter tail (till $\sim$400 GeV) compared to its counterpart in the background events which are produced from the $W$-decay (see the left panel).
+The reason behind this can be attributed to the higher disparity in mass for the top decay products in signal and background events.
+It is found that the b-quark for the signal and the background behaves almost in a similar manner (see the right panel of Figure \ref{Fig:5}).